Logius-standaarden/API-Design-Rules/DesignRules.md

   <dl>
       <dt>Statement</dt>
       <dd>
-         You should write the OAS document in Dutch.
+         You SHOULD write the OAS document in Dutch.
       </dd>
       <dt>Rationale</dt>
       <dd>
-         In line with design rule <a href="#/core/interface-language">/core/interface-language</a>, the OAS document (e.g. descriptions and examples) should be written in Dutch.
-If relevant, you may refer to existing documentation written in English.
+         In line with design rule <a href="#/core/interface-language">/core/interface-language</a>, the OAS document (e.g. descriptions and examples) SHOULD be written in Dutch.
+If relevant, you MAY refer to existing documentation written in English.
       </dd>
       <dt>Implications</dt>
       <dd id="implications"></dd>